-Note: Applications for the 4+1 programs are accepted only from students pursuing a baccalaureate degree from Tulane University and Xavier University of Louisiana.
+Note: Applications for the 4+1 programs are accepted only from students pursuing a baccalaureate degree from Tulane University and Xavier University of Louisiana (XULA).
+Per the Tulane-XULA MOU, Xavier students who earn the BS in Psychology or Neuroscience may earn the MS in Psychology or Neuroscience at Tulane University.
+Xavier students should consult the Consortium policy available at: https://registrar.tulane.edu/consortium).
 Applications must be submitted through the on-line application system.

-Application Deadline: March 1 of Senior Year [Note: Students graduating in May should apply by March 1 for fall admission of the same year, whereas students graduating a semester early (i.e., December graduates) should apply by March 1 for spring admission of the following year.]
+Application Deadlines: (a) April 1 of Senior Year for May graduates, and (b) December 1 of Senior year for December graduates.
+[Note: Students graduating in May should apply by April 1 for fall admission of the same year, whereas students graduating a semester early (i.e., December graduates) should apply by December 1 for spring admission of the following year.]

 The 4+1 program in Psychological Science began in 2002, with a single graduate in 2003.
 Enrollments have increased steadily since 2002.
 The 4+1 program in Behavioral Health began in 2014 with a cohort of seven students.
 For an optimal graduate class size and faculty/student ratio, the department generally restricts total annual enrollment across both 4+1 programs to 12 students.

 Undergraduate GPA is weighted heavily in admissions decisions, insofar as a graduate GPA of 3.0 must be maintained.
-As seen in the table below, undergraduate GPAs have been relatively stable across applicants over the last seven years.
+As seen in the table below, undergraduate GPAs have been relatively stable across applicants over the last four years (note: the average GPA of students admitted to our 4+1 programs over the past four years was 3.71).
 Letter grade in PSYC 3090 (Univariate Statistics I) also is weighted heavily in admissions decisions, insofar as at least one graduate statistics course is required for the M.S.
-For admission to the thesis track, undergraduate research in a faculty lab and a psychology faculty member’s commitment to supervise master’s research is critical.
+For admission to the thesis track, undergraduate research in a faculty lab and a psychology faculty member’s commitment to supervise master’s research is required.

 4+1 master’s students may petition the Graduate Training Committee in the Department of Psychology to change tracks (e.g., from the thesis track to the non-thesis track, from the Behavioral Health program to the Psychological Science program, etc.).
 It is recommended that students craft their petition with the faculty adviser’s support.
 Ultimately, the Faculty will vote on whether or not a student’s petition to change tracks is granted.